 Mac’s System Preferences is where you can customize your Mac’s settings to fit your needs.
 From creating new user accounts to changing network settings, everything is easily done from System Preferences.

-What are preferences?
-These are configurations that either apply across your entire user account, or only for specific apps.
+Preferences, in this context, are configurations that apply either to your entire user account or only to specific apps.
 Those settings that apply across your user account are configured in System Preferences while those that apply only to specific apps are set in the Preferences menu for that app.

 Most of the time, the Preferences pane works just fine.
-But there are occasions when you may encounter error messages and some components of System Preferences refuse to work.
+However, there may be occasions when you encounter error messages, and certain components of System Preferences cease to function.
 For instance, there have been reports that some users could not load the Security & Privacy preferences pane while others could not load Software Update Preference pane.

-Getting the Mac preference error message “Could not load Software Update Preference Pane” is quite inconvenient because this means that you won’t be able to access the System Preferences window.
+Encountering the Mac preference error message ‘Could not load Software Update Preference Pane’ can be inconvenient, as it prevents access to the System Preferences window.
 Since it is not working, you won’t be able to make changes to your settings.